-SN100C is a silver-free, eutectic lead-free solder, based on Sn99.3Cu0.7 and conforms analogous to ISO 9453:2006 (alloy number 401) with micro-alloyed additives (<500ppm).
-The SN100C has been developed and patented by NIHON Superior, licenced and produced by STANNOL.
-This solder shows due to his formulation with micro alloying elements like nickel and germanium unique properties in all applications.
+SN100C™ is a silver-free, eutectic lead-free solder, based on (SnCu0,7NiGe) and analogous to ISO 9453 (alloy number 403) with micro-alloyed additives (<500ppm).
+The SN100C™ has been developed and patented by Nihon Superior, licenced and produced by Stannol.
+Due to its formulation with micro-alloying elements like nickel and germanium this solder shows unique properties in all applications.

-- Reduction of defect rate due to much lower tendency to form bridging and icicles
+- reduction of defect rate due to much lower tendency to form bridges

 - SN100Ce is the copper-free version of the micro-allying solder.
-This re-fill solder can be used, if the copper content in used solder baths is too high and needs to be reduced to the accepted level of 0.5-0.9%
+This re-fill solder can be used if the copper content in used solder baths is too high and needs to be reduced to the accepted level of 0.5 to 0.9%.

 The use of SN100C™ as wave solder requires a solder bath temperature of approx. 260 to 270 °C. The use of inert gas means a significant extension of the process window.
 The wetting of the solder is improved and no excess solder remains on the components when exiting the wave.
 Bridge formation is considerably reduced compared to standard solders.
 Furthermore, dross formation is considerably minimised.
 SN100C™ can also be used at elevated temperatures, e.g. in selective soldering systems.